HarryR/secdpy/README.md

 # secdpy

 SECD machine and Lispkit Lisp compiler, in Python.
 Based on the final project by [Willem Yarbrough](https://github.com/yarbroughw/secdpy).
+It aims to be an easy to understand functional implementation of the SECD virtual machine, with a LispKit compatible compiler.

 ## vm.py